skahal/SH-TestFlightAutoDeploy/README.md

 Requirements
 -------
 1. Unity iOS free or pro
-2. Xcode
+2. Xcode*
-	2.1.
-You should have this tools already installed in your Mac, but is good to check:
-		2.1.1 /Applications/Xcode.app/Contents/Developer/usr/bin/xcodebuild
-		2.1.2 /Applications/Xcode.app/Contents/Developer/usr/bin/xcrun
 3. TestFlight account

+*You should have this tools already installed in your Mac, but is good to check:
+/Applications/Xcode.app/Contents/Developer/usr/bin/xcodebuild and
+/Applications/Xcode.app/Contents/Developer/usr/bin/xcrun*

 Installation
 -------